 top of page

-An Evidence-Based, Whole-Body Approach to Support Neurodevelopment
+An Evidence-Based, Whole-Body Approach to Support Neurodevelopment in ADHD

 Attention-deficit/hyperactivity disorder (ADHD) is a common neurodevelopmental condition affecting millions of children worldwide.
 While stimulant medications and behavioral therapies remain standard treatments, many families and clinicians seek complementary strategies that address underlying biochemistry, diet, and systemic contributors.
 That’s where functional medicine comes in — a personalized, systems-based approach that looks beyond symptoms to the biological drivers of health and disease.

-ADHD: A Multifactorial Condition
+Understanding ADHD: A Multifactorial Condition

 ADHD is not caused by a single factor.
 Genetics, brain connectivity, neurotransmitter balance, environmental exposures, sleep, diet, and immune function all contribute to symptom expression.
 Functional medicine recognizes this complexity and emphasizes individualized assessment rather than “one-size-fits-all” treatment.